 A couple of extra walks or extended playtime the evening before and/or the morning of your trip will tire out your pet and increase the chances of travel napping.
 Make sure you carve out time in the days before your trip to devote to your pet and his or her travel prep.

-Pro tip: You can find great dog-friendly trails here.
+Pro tip: Explore dog-friendly trails here.
 Hiking early in the morning before a journey begins is a great way to tire your pet out.

 Following these tips should help make your summer relocation a breeze!
 Make sure to share your experience with us on social media!
-You can tag us on Instagram @PetRelocation and using the hashtag #MyPetRelocation.
+You can tag us on Instagram @PetRelocation and use the hashtag #PetRelocation.

 If you have questions about traveling with your pet this summer, schedule your free consultation today!